ajvondrak/euclid/doc/architecture.md

 * customize the color & format of existing elements, and
 * define their own custom elements, possibly using existing fragments

-You can more complex element definitions under the [elements/](../elements) directory.
+You can see more complex element definitions under the [elements/](../elements) directory.